wbeckman/connections-agents/README.md

 ```

+This piece of state can be useful to see if a guess has already guessed or to perform a process of elimination based on previously guessed 'one away' guesses.

 At the entry point in `main.py`, simply change the bot that you want from `RandomBot` to the bot class that you develop.
 This will test the bot against 183 previous connections puzzles from the NYT to assess its performance.
 If the bot even gets a few puzzles correct, that's awesome - and WAY better than a random guessing bot.

 Have fun!
 Let me know if you would like me to change anything or open a PR to fix things that seem to be wrong.